 Excess runoff for the 10-, 4-, 2-, 1-, 0.2-percent-events and the 1-percent-minus and 1-percent plus flood events were calculated using NOAA's Precipitation Frequency Data Server (PFDS) for Atlas 14.
 This task was completed by processing raster data for the study events based on a HUC-10 level.
 The excess rainfall values were spatially averaged from raster data using the zonal statistics toolset in ESRI's ArcGIS.
-The maximum rainfall values, based on a HUC 10 levelwere selected as input for the resulting HEC-HMS model.
+The maximum rainfall values, based on a HUC 10 level were selected as input for the resulting HEC-HMS model.

-In additional the the Atlas 14 precipitation values, ESRI's ArcGIS software and supporting toolsets were used to process the initial terrain data, delineate drainage basins, and develop basin parameters for the study area.
-For this analysis, the SCS curve number method was selected to estimate losses due to varying landuse.
-The weighted Curve Number for the watershed was developed using the 2011 National Land Cover Database, NRCS's SSURGO Soil Surveys and TR-55 runoff curve numbers, and ESRI's ArcGIS software.
+In addition to the Atlas 14 precipitation values, ESRI's ArcGIS software and supporting toolsets were used to process the initial terrain data, delineate drainage basins, and develop basin parameters for the study area.
+In addition, drainage points were obtained around the basin in such a way that there is a point upstream of the confluences in each of the stream and also at the downstream.
+In addition, drainage points were also created on the top of structures.
+Drainage basins for each of these drainage points were then established.

+For this BLE analysis, the SCS Cuver Number Method was used for the Loss Method due to varying landuses.
+For the curve number calculations, the weighted Curve Numbers were developed using the 2011 National Land Cover Database, NRCS's SSURGO Soil Surveys, TR-55 runoff curve numbers, and ESRI's ArcGIS software.
 The watershed was assumed to be at Antecedent Moisture Condition II (average moisture condition).

-To apply the rainfall, an SCS Type II rainfall distribution was used based to distribute the rainfall across the basin.
+The SCS Lag Method was used for the Transform Method.
+As this is not considered a detailed analysis, this method uses imperical methods to develop representative parameters for each subwatershed.
+Additionally, the SCS Type II rainfall distribution was used to distribute the rainfall across the basin.
 Table 1, shown below, lists the initial and excess rainfall used for the hydrologic analysis.